4luqard/Machine-Learning/README.md

 # Regression-Models: Exploring the Fundamentals of Regression Models
 This repository is dedicated to exploring various regression models, providing a foundation for understanding and applying these essential statistical analysis tools in machine learning.
-From simple linear regression to more complex forms like logistic and polynomial regression, we aim to offer a comprehensive learning resource for beginners and intermediate learners alike.